maliMirkec/personal-website/source/_posts/the-ui-development-mentoring-program.md

 The only requirement for this program is your strong desire to become a UI developer.
 Your background or current skill level doesn't matter.
 But know that [a developer's job requires constant learning].

-There won't be “deadlines”.
-You should choose your own pace.
+There won't be “deadlines” because you should choose your own pace.
 We are all different.
-Maybe you decide to switch the profession or maybe you have other priorities.
+Maybe you decided to switch the profession, or you have other priorities.
 I don't mind as long as you have the determination to become a UI developer.

 ## Apply now